-Once again I’ve broken my rule about not editing my letters.
-I decided I needed to add this little note here to warn you before you start reading this letter.
+Once again I’ve broken my rule about not editing my posts.
+I decided I needed to add this little note here to warn you before anyone who might consider reading this.
 It contains quite a bit of content that may be triggering; including discussions of rape and suicide and pictures of drawings that may considered pornographic.

 It was a rainy day today and I wasn’t able to walk on the beach.
 I am wondering now if maybe I should have walked anyway as it would have let me have the beach to myself again for a little while.
 My assumption the vacationers would need to go back to work tomorrow since it will be Monday and therefore would pack up and leave tonight was a poor assumption.
 Even the family staying in the condo below mine is still here as is so easily determined by how the heavily muscled man who I saw once yesterday yells at his wife and daughter below me in a way that makes me cringe and seek out my noise canceling earphones.
 I don’t suspect it is an abusive relationship as the wife seems to be giving it back just as enthusiastically and the daughter has certainly inherited her parents vocal projection skills.
 But it’s the man’s voice that unnerves me so much and at this moment I can’t honestly say why, although I’m sure there is someone within me who could.